The pursuit of better healthcare technology

 Importance of technology

 Our focus on customers means we support not only the premises in which we invest, but positive developments for health overall.
-This includes technological advances bringing the potential to transform healthcare, with benefits for patients, clinicians and the sector.
+This includes being at the forefront of healthcare technology trends that have the potential to transform the sector, with benefits for patients and clinicians alike.

 We know that technology is integral to the spaces we focus on, from planning and design to execution and delivery.
 Alongside improving care, technology can aid security, accessibility, connectivity, communication and efficiency, helping to promote health and wellbeing.